From the Luberon to the Gorges du Verdon

 In the depths of the small valleys of Luberon

 Take a break from the crowds with this joyful walk to a refreshing spot: Saut du Moine.
 This is a waterfall at the confluence of the Calavon river, still a small stream, and one of its tributaries.
-On the edges of the Lure mountains and the Monts de Vaucluse, the upper Calavon flows in a north-south direction.
-About 15km downstream from Saut du Moine, when it meets the foothills of the Luberon mountains, the river changes course, running east-west.
+There, the Calavon flows in a north-south direction.
+But about 15km downstream from Saut du Moine, when it meets the foothills of the Luberon mountains, the river changes course, running east-west.

-On your way to the waterfall, you follow a woody glen where a small Cistercian abbey called Valsaintes once nestled in the Middle Ages.
+On your way to the waterfall, you reach several pretty drystone guesthouses, set in a glen.
+In this place, a small Cistercian abbey nestled in the Middle Ages.

 This pleasant walk is suitable for everybody as it is neither long nor difficult.